markets/invisible_captcha/README.md

 You can customize:

 - `sentence_for_humans`: text for real users if input field was visible.
 By default, it uses I18n (see below).
 - `honeypots`: collection of default honeypots.
 Used by the view helper, called with no args, to generate a random honeypot field name.
 By default, a random collection is already generated.
-As the random collection is stored in memory, it will not work if are running multiple Rails instances behind a load balancer.
+As the random collection is stored in memory, it will not work if you are running multiple Rails instances behind a load balancer.
 See [Multiple Rails instances](#multiple-rails-instances).
 - `visual_honeypots`: make honeypots visible, also useful to test/debug your implementation.
 - `timestamp_threshold`: fastest time (in seconds) to expect a human to submit the form (see [original article by Yoav Aner](https://blog.gingerlime.com/2012/simple-detection-of-comment-spam-in-rails/) outlining the idea).
 By default, 4 seconds. **NOTE:** It's recommended to deactivate the autocomplete feature to avoid false positives (`autocomplete="off"`).
 - `timestamp_enabled`: option to disable the time threshold check at application level.
 Could be useful, for example, on some testing scenarios.
 By default, true.
 - `timestamp_error_message`: flash error message thrown when form submitted quicker than the `timestamp_threshold` value.
 It uses I18n by default.
 - `injectable_styles`: if enabled, you should call anywhere in your layout the following helper `<%= invisible_captcha_styles %>`.
 This allows you to inject styles, for example, in `<head>`.
 False by default, styles are injected inline with the honeypot.
+- `spinner_enabled`: option to disable the IP spinner validation.
+- `secret`: customize the secret key to encode some internal values.
+By default, it reads the environment variable `ENV['INVISIBLE_CAPTCHA_SECRET']` and fallbacks to random value.
+Be careful, if you are running multiple Rails instances behind a load balancer, use always the same value via the environment variable.

 To change these defaults, add the following to an initializer (recommended `config/initializers/invisible_captcha.rb`):